 Anglo-Saxons were the dominant force in Britain until the year of 1066.
 In this year, the Anglo-Saxon king Edward the Confessor died and since he had no heir of his own, his brother-in-law Harold Godwinson claimed the throne and became the king.
 The Norwegian king Harald Hardrada also laid the claim on the English throne and invaded England in the North.
 Harold Godwinson met him in two battles and had just defeated him, when he learnt of another invasion in the south.

 William, the Duke of Normandy, landed in the south of England and Harold marched down to fight him, leaving a big part of his army in the North.
-They met in the famous battle of Hastings, which Harold lost and was killed.
+They met in the famous battle of Hastings, which Harold lost and during which he was killed.
 William became the ruler of England, William the Conqueror.

 In the following few years, the resisting Anglo-Saxons were defeated and those who survived either fled to exile or accepted the Normans as their lords.
 The whole Anglo-Saxon population was subjugated and became an inferior class, with Normans becoming the ruling class.